In this post, I will discuss one point perspective and how you can use it to create more realistic artworks.

 So do not go crazy trying to make everything completely accurate in terms of perspective.
 Nature is not perfect, so don’t try make it so.

 Here is an interesting image (source) which demonstrates how one and two point perspectives could be used when viewing the same building:

 How To Use One Point Perspective

 I will use this simple demonstration to show you how to use one point perspective.
 Let’s start with a simple square.

 Now, add the horizon line and vanishing point and draw the parallel lines from the vanishing point to the edges of the square.

 Now let’s add some more squares, all which are facing the same direction.

 Finally, you can use the parallel lines to finish the squares.
-Notice how they appear to be at varying distances, but they are all facing the same direction.
-If these squares were not facing the same direction, then two point perspective would be needed to accurately render linear perspective.
+Notice how they appear to be at varying distances, but they all face the same direction.
+If these squares were not facing the same direction, then two-point perspective would be needed to accurately render linear perspective.

-If you want to learn more about one point perspective, I suggest you go to WikiArt and try to find paintings which appear to use one point perspective.
+If you want to learn more about one-point perspective, I suggest you go to WikiArt and try to find paintings that appear to use one point perspective.
 It is not as easy as you may think.
 Rarely will you be painting with the front face of an object directly in front of you.